jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 carte in Clojure, I get a vector that has a keyword, then a vector that has a keyword, a vector, blah blah blah.

-I get data I you know exactly what I am gonna get, the data structures I am going to get.
-I don't have this special thing.
+I get data.
+I know exactly what I am gonna get, the data structures I am going to get.
+I don't have a special thing.
 I don't have a DOM, blah blah blah.
 I get data when I read this.
 And that is great.
 It means it is easy for me to process this.
 It is easy for me to write a program that produces this.
 So I can produce HTML without an extra special different thing.

 [Time 0:29:09]